bartlangelaan/projector-sheep/README.md

 # sheep

-This app will show allow you to count sheep
+This app will allow you to count sheep.